h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 - Prevent the building of excessive Machine Learning Technical Debt
 - More in-depth insight and understanding of your data

 In this tutorial, we will build a machine learning model using the famous **Default of Credit Card Clients Dataset**.
 We will use the dataset to build a classification model that will predict the probability of default payment by credit card clients using the data provided.
-In contrast to previous tutorials, we will focus on the most leading methods and concepts for explaining and interpreting ML models.
+In contrast to previous tutorials, we will focus on the most leading methods and concepts for explaining and interpreting Machine Learning models.
 Therefore, we will not focus so much on the experiment itself.
 Instead, we would shift our attention to how we can use the following metrics that a model generates (or we can generate) to truly understand our built model: results, graphs, scores, and reason code values.
 In particular, we will explore the following graphs in Driverless AI:

 - Global Shapley
 - Local Shapley